kodekloudhub/community-faq/docs/ssh.md

 ## Hub and spoke using a bastion

 The number of routes is 4.
 You can use a single keypair with the public key copied to each of hosts A thru D, or to be more secure, 4 keypairs, one for each host.
-If I add one more server, then I only have to update the `authorized_keys` file on the new host.
+If I add one more server, then I only have to update the `authorized_keys` file on the new host to add the public key for `jump host`.

 ```mermaid
 flowchart TD